raleel/cfi-srd-pt/Appendix_B_Conversion_Tables.md

 | 51-60 | Strong Gale | Formidable | Half |
 | 60+ | Storm/Hurricane | Formidable | One-Third |

 Wind, especially very strong winds, can have an adverse effect on activity.
 A wind's Strength (STR) is expressed in miles per hour of velocity.
-Its effect on physical skills – those involving STR or DEX – is detailed in the Skill column; effects on Movement Rate in the Movement Rate column.
+Its effect on physical skills – those involving STR or DEX – is detailed in the Skill column; effects on Movimento Rate in the Movimento Rate column.

 _For example, a Light Gale of STR 40 reduces human walking speed to two-thirds and skills are rolled at Hard difficulty._